Waco Deferred Adjudication Lawyers

 - Then, if you successfully complete probation, you are never found guilty and the case is ultimately dismissed.

 At Milam & Fanning, PLLC, our Waco lawyers can walk you through the criminal process step by step.
 Let our experienced team of attorneys be your guides and advocates from day one.
 Serving defendants and arrestees in Waco and Lorena, from Baylor University, and across McLennan County, we are committed to protecting futures.

-For a free initial consultation, call (254) 237-5602 or complete an online form.
+For an initial consultation, call (254) 237-5602 or complete an online form.
 We are happy speak to you about deferred adjudication and if it may apply in your case.

 What is the Downside of Deferred Adjudication?